Well Googled is Half Done: Multimodal Forecasting of New Fashion Product Sales with Image-based Google Trends: Conclusion

-In this paper we tackle the problem of new product sales forecasting, which is a challenge that greatly benefits from machine learning and computer vision.
-In this scenario, we showed that Google Trends are beneficial to forecasting and help augment the model's reasoning, even in presence of attributes which are automatically extracted from the raw product image (color, shape).
-All of this was possible thanks to a multimodal framework based on the Transformer, made non-autoregressive in order to deal with the high dynamics which sales data exhibit, by effectively ingesting the Google Trends data.
-Additionally, and thanks to the collaboration of Nunalie, a genuine dataset coming from the company's recent past sales has been presented, equipped with ground truth sales signals and data from the image and text domain, and made publicly available.
+In this paper we tackle the problem of new fashion product sales forecasting, which is a challenge that requires alternative solutions powered by machine learning and computer vision.
+In this scenario, we show that Google Trends are beneficial exogenous data and help augment the model's reasoning by adding a popularity prior for the items.
+All of this sout{was} \textbf{is} possible thanks to a multimodal framework based on the Transformer, made non-autoregressive in order to deal with the complex dynamics which sales data exhibit, by effectively ingesting the Google Trends data.
+Additionally and thanks to the collaboration of Nunalie, a genuine dataset coming from the company's recent past sales has been proposed and made publicly available, equipped with ground truth sales signals and data from the image and text domain\textbf{s}.
+Multiple directions can be considered for future work, starting from the use of a more "representative" popularity signal (data-centric aspect), to probabilistic modelling of the complex sales distributions of this practical and challenging problem.

-\paragraph{Acknowledgements}: This work has been partially supported by the project of the Italian Ministry of Education, Universities and Research (MIUR) "Dipartimenti di Eccellenza 2018-2022".
-We also thank Nunalie for their availability and allowing us to publish \datasetname.
+\paragraph{Acknowledgements.} This work has been partially supported by the project of the Italian Ministry of Education, Universities and Research (MIUR) "Dipartimenti di Eccellenza 2018-2022".
+We would like to thank Nunalie for their availability and for allowing us to publish \datasetname.